lsst-sqre/sqr-055/index.rst

 Open questions
 ==============

 #.
+Evaluate Grouper as an alternative to COmanage Registry groups for self-managed groups (and possibly for system-managed groups).
+   Can Grouper add numeric GIDs to groups and express them in LDAP?

+#.
 When using the "Self Signup With Approval" flow, it gets as far as sending the email confirmation.
    When I then click on the link for confirming email, it shows a page with an error saying the invite couldn't be found.
    However, this did work correctly and the email was confirmed.